Addika1630/metta-task/task/REPORT.md

      ensuring that all related events were processed together.
 This allowed for accurate calculations of pickup time, review time, merge time, and review cycles for each PR..

+###  Model Selection Process
+   The goal of this model is to analyze and cluster developers' performance based on key PR metrics, and to classify developers into performance clusters using machine learning techniques.
+The task is to segment developers based on their PR performance and predict future developer's behaviors.
+Key performance metrics like merge time, review time, review_cycles_count and pickup time are the features used to assess each developer's workflow.